Wei-YuChen/Tarot_predition/README.md

 └── README.md
 ```

-This Phase 0 refactor keeps the original web experience intact while preparing the codebase for Capacitor packaging and mobile-specific logic in subsequent phases.
+Phase 0 established the monorepo foundation, and Phase 1 layers in the cross-target advertisement abstraction while keeping the original web experience intact for upcoming Capacitor packaging work.

 ## 🚀 Getting Started

 ### Prerequisites

 - Node.js 18+
 - npm (default).
 Yarn/pnpm will also work if you update lockfiles accordingly.

 ### Install dependencies

 ```bash
 npm install
 ```